Delboy/EatMe/TESTING.md

 ![add recipes](assets/images/add-recipe.gif)

 *As a User I can view my recipes so that I can see and manage all recipes I have created.*
-- All the users created recipes are available to see and manage on the 'Your Recipes' page.
+- All the user's created recipes are available to see and manage on the 'Your Recipes' page.

 ![your recipes](assets/images/your-recipes.png)